 “What if we were running?”
 I was wary that this would probably be a day of cross-country sprinting.

 “With your limp?
 About the same!”
 Tu said while focusing on the bushes.
 I forgot about my limp.
 I guess it was the adrenaline rush that caused me to forget I even had a problem with my leg.
-Of course it was visible to everyone else.
+Of course, it was visible to everyone else.
 “Let’s get moving!”
 Tu suggested and both me and Caroline agreed.

 “Anything but here!”
 Caroline said as we slipped away with our backs facing each other and our rifles facing outwards.
-It was difficult to walk in that way, so we were soon having to walk in a conventional way.
+It was difficult to walk in that way, so we soon had to walk in a conventional way.
 However, we had the luxury of having the drones cover our backs with powerful lights lighting our behinds.
 The creatures seemed wary and not to be getting too close.

 Occasionally I would see a flash cross my vision and I shot my weapon into thin air once.
 However, these creatures were not deterred and continued to follow and circle us.
 We all had a sense that they were all wanting a taste of us.

-Eventually Tu stopped, “This is the last known location!”
+Eventually Tu stopped.
+“This is the last known location!”

 “Oh, I’m hungry!”
 I said as we stood there in our pyjamas.